lshig/starter-kit/README.md

 # starter-kit

 A basic set-up to dabble with React, Redux, Webpack, and Babel.
+For my eyes only :eyes:.

 ## Basics
 - Install [Node.js and npm](https://nodejs.org/en/)